hemantksingh/messup-learn/Distributed Systems/Synchronous Messaging.md

 Remote Procedure Call (RPC) is a protocol that one program can use to request a service from a program located in another computer on a network without having to understand the network's details.
 RPC spans the transport layer (TCP) and the application layer in the OSI model of network communication.
 It is dependent on having a **common interface definition** for describing message data types and service definition (available service methods) which happens to be either

-### RPC Frameworks

 In earlier RPC implementations like *.Net Remoting* and *Java RMI* the interface definition was platform dependent.
 This meant a Java based service could not be invoked by a .Net client and vice versa.
+However a bunch of RPC frameworks made interoperability possible

-#### SOAP
+### SOAP

 Xml being platform independent, XML-RPC or SOAP based APIs attempted to resolve the interoperability problem.
 SOAP uses **UDDI** - XML based registry for service description and discovery and **WSDL** for interface definition.